Name resolution¶

 - The predicate namespace, where the keys are pairs of predicate names and arities, and the entities are predicates.

-It’s important to know that there is no relation between names in different namespaces.
+There is no relation between names in namespaces of different modules.

 For example, two different modules can define a predicate getLocation()